jonathansty/jonathansty.github.io/cv.md

 <!-- twitter: [@Jonathansty](https://twitter.com/Jonathansty) -->

 ## About Me
 My name is Jonathan.
-I'm a game developer based in the UK.
-Since 2017 I've been active in the games industry mostly working on low-level programming and game engines.
-Mostly I've been working with custom engines and in the low-level rendering architecture but I also enjoy more high-level programming such as gameplay and tools.
+I'm a software developer based in the UK.
+I started working in the games industry in 2017.
+My career started off working as a core tech programmer, focussing on game systems and integrations, but then shifted towards more low-level programming using custom engines or third party engines.
+Companies I've worked at are Travellers Tales, Digital Extremes, Playground Games and Tanglewood Games.

 ## Current Role & Employer
-Senior Programmer @ Tanglewood Games
+Senior Graphics Programmer @ Spliced Inc Ltd

 ## Skills & Experience
-* Experience with Modern C++ (C++11 and onwards), C, C#
+* Experience with C++ & C#
 * Experience with rendering architectures
 * Experience with custom game engine tech
 * UE4 & UE5 experience